Is a plant-based diet healthy?

 You’ll be keeping it simple with this diet.
-Minimally processed plant foods including vegetables, fruit, whole grains, legumes, nuts and seeds will make up the majority of your meals and snacks.
-In other words, whole foods without a label, package, or long ingredient lists are most often what you’ll be looking for.
-Animal products including meat, poultry, fish, eggs, and dairy can be consumed too, but the emphasis will be on the plants.
-Food quality is also another important part of a plant-based diet, so locally sourced and organic foods are often prioritized.
-If you’re going to consume animal products, then you should aim to purchase quality items like grass-fed beef or free-range eggs.
+Minimally processed, plant foods including vegetables, fruit, whole grains, legumes, nuts and seeds will make up the majority of your meals and snacks.
+In other words, whole foods without a label, package, or long ingredient list are most often what you’ll be looking for.
+Animal products, including meat, poultry, fish, eggs, and dairy, can be consumed too, but the emphasis will be on the plants.
+Food quality is also another important part of a plant-based diet.
+Locally sourced and organic foods are often prioritized.
+If you’re going to consume animal products, then you should aim to purchase quality items such as grass-fed beef or free-range eggs.

-Nothing is off limits on a plant-based diet, but animal products including meat, poultry, fish, dairy, and eggs are either removed or consumed sparingly.
-Think of animal-products as supporting actors rather than the main show with this diet.
-You’ll also want to avoid processed foods as much possible, even if they’re plant-based.
-This includes highly processed foods like chips, lunch meats, and vegan meats and cheeses that no longer provide the same nutritional benefits as they do in their original whole food state.
+Nothing is off limits on a plant-based diet, but animal products, including meat, poultry, fish, dairy, and eggs, are either removed or consumed sparingly.
+Think of animal products as supporting actors rather than the main show with this diet.
+You’ll also want to avoid processed foods as much as possible, even if they’re plant-based.
+This includes highly processed foods such as chips, lunch meats, and vegan meats and cheeses that no longer provide the same nutritional benefits as they do in their original, whole-food state.

 Wondering how you can add more plants to your diet?
-Try meatless Mondays, use meat as a garnish rather than a centerpiece, pile up at least half your plate with vegetables, swap animal-protein for legumes, tofu, or whole grains, or try enjoying fruit as a sweet treat.
-Better yet, check out some of our favorite recipes below for delicious plant-based inspiration for every eating occasion.
+Try meatless Mondays and use meat as a garnish rather than a centerpiece.
+Pile up at least half your plate with vegetables, swap animal protein for legumes, tofu or whole grains, or try enjoying fruit as a sweet treat.
+Better yet, check out some of our favorite recipes below for delicious, plant-based inspiration for every eating occasion.

 The Bottom Line

-Flexible, sustainable, nutritious—this is one “diet” we wholeheartedly support.
-Load up your plate with as many nutrient dense whole plant-foods as possible and then you get to decide if and how you’d like to add in some high quality animal-products.
-By focusing less on what you’re removing from your diet and more on what health-boosting foods you can add to your diet, the plant-based eating pattern is one you can and should do for the long haul.
+Flexible, sustainable, nutritious—this is one diet we wholeheartedly support.
+Load up your plate with as many nutrient-dense whole foods as possible.
+Then you get to decide if and how you’d like to add in some high-quality animal products.
+By focusing less on what you’re removing from your diet, and more on what health-boosting foods you can add to your diet, the plant-based eating pattern is one you can and should do for the long haul.